 Jews request a sign,

 First, the Jews “request a sign.”
 The Jews possessed revelation of the Old Testament.
 They believed in truth, but they wanted their own verification system—a supernatural system of verification.
 They wanted supernatural evidence manifested in a miracle as a ground for their belief in contrast to God’s revelation.

 Mt 12:38, Then some of the scribes and Pharisees answered, saying, “Teacher, we want to see a sign from You.”

 Mt 16:1, Then the Pharisees and Sadducees came, and testing Him asked that He would show them a sign from heaven.

 Jn 6:30, There they said to Him, “What sign will You perform then, that we may see it and believe You?
 What work will You do?

 The Jews wanted something to stimulate their emotions—something to make chills go up their back.
 They wanted to cater to their emotions—a false criterion.

 Second, Greeks deemed the message preached as foolish because they wanted to operation on philosophical assumptions.
 They wanted to limit God to their conventions.
 Greeks pursued truth; they did not possess it.

-The Greeks did not have a Bible so they were left to their philosophical speculation.
-They “seek” wisdom but they did not find it.
-Like a countervailing pendulum one system of philosophy contradicted another system so that all that remained was skepticism.
+The Greeks did not have a Bible, so they were left to their philosophical speculation.
+They “seek” wisdom, but they did not find it.
+Like a countervailing pendulum, one system of philosophy contradicted another system so that all that remained was skepticism.
 Their skepticism was very much like the skepticism of today (postmodernism).
 One system of ideas abrogated another system; they found no universal truth.
-Even Pilate call out, “What is truth?”
+Even Pilate calls out, “What is truth?”

-Neither stimulations of emotion nor raw philosophy will bring us to truth about God.
+Neither stimulations of emotion nor raw philosophy will bring us to the truth about God.